 Naoshima

+If you’re interested in art, architecture, and gorgeous coastal landscapes, you might want to think about visiting the island of Naoshima.
 Located in the glistening waters of the Seto Inland Sea, this remote island isn’t particularly easy to get to…but it’s definitely worth the journey.

 Just a few decades ago Naoshima was home to a dwindling fishing community, and on the verge of becoming a ghost town – but now it’s a world hub for contemporary art.
 We even featured it in our recent article; 8 best holiday destinations for art and architecture lovers.

-Today, most of Japan’s most celebrated artists and architects have their work displayed on Naoshima, and there’s all kinds of art installations, galleries, and museums to visit.
+Today, many of Japan’s most celebrated artists and architects have their work displayed on Naoshima, and there’s all kinds of art installations, galleries, and museums to visit.
 Walking around this island feels like you’ve stepped into a fine art playground, and the sculpture parks in particular are some of the best in the world.

 The juxtaposition of avant-garde art and architecture with the quiet beauty of a rural Japanese island is truly special and has meant that Naoshima has become one of the most unique – and popular – tourist attractions in the country.